Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 using no more than $4 \cdot 5^{q -1}$ $\widetilde{\mathcal{T}}_{k,p}$ subroutines.

-\end{restatable*} Where the proofs are provided in \cref{state_prep_proof}.
+\end{restatable*} The proofs of \cref{thm:statepreptime}, \cref{lem:fock-prep-unitary} are provided in \cref{state_prep_proof}.
 Though this subroutine appears expensive, numerical results suggest it is far more implementable than theory would suggest.
 In the following simulations, we apply the above technique but always use a second-order symmetrized BCH formula and second-order (symmetrized) Trotter formula.
 This amounts to 480 exponentials for the unprotected case and 960 exponentials for the protected case.
-The error plot is provided in \cref{fig:unprotectedt2} and \cref{fig:protectedt2}.
+The synthesized gates are provided in \cref{fig:unprotectedt2} and \cref{fig:protectedt2}.

+As can be seen in \cref{fig:both-errors}, the protected gate has higher compilation errors than the unprotected gate.
+This is likely due to the fact that the protected formula requires an additional application of the Trotter product formula.
+This will further incur commutator error over the unprotected gate.

 We also analyze the error scaling as the order of the BCH formulas used increases. \cref{fig:protectedt2-error} describes the error-resource tradeoff as the Trotter step within each BCH formula increases.
+Observe that the error decays as higher order formulas are used or Trotter step size is reduced, as expected.
+While modest depths have relatively high infidelity, in theory our compilations can achieve arbitrary accuracy at the level of both entire gates and matrix individual elements.